-Members of the Supervisory Board are expected to perform their duties independently and critically.
+The section on corporate governance on page 55 includes information on the independence of members of the Supervisory Board, each of whom is expected to perform his or her duties independently and critically.
 In the event of a conflict of interests with regard to a particular topic, the Supervisory Board member in question may not participate in discussions or decision-making on that topic.
+Best practice provisions III.6.1 to III.6.3 of the Dutch Corporate Governance Code were observed in so far as applicable.